helfrichmichael/prusaslicer-novnc/README.md

 ### Using a VNC Viewer

-To use a VNC viewer with the container, the default port for X TigerVNC is 5900.
+To use a VNC viewer with the container, the default port for TurobVNC is 5900.
 You can add this port by adding `-p 5900:5900` to your command to start the container to open this port for access.
+See note below about ports related to `VNC_PORT` environment variable.

 ### GPU Acceleration/Passthrough